Use Your Maiden Name Even After a Name Change

 Your professional network converges around your name, weaving a web of recognition.
 Like Coca-Cola, you've covertly and masterfully branded your name throughout your life.

-But now that you're married (or soon-to-be married) and have changed your name, it's like a burst of lightning, short-circuiting these connections.
+But now that you're married (or soon-to-be married) and have changed your name, it's like a lightning strike, short-circuiting these connections.

 Like X, formerly known as Twitter, you've warped and fragmented your brand recognition and must carry the "formerly known as" millstone around your neck.